ray-project/ray/doc/source/actors.rst

   class Counter(object):
     def __init__(self):
       self.value = 0

     def increment(self):
       self.value += 1
       return self.value

-Then to create multiple copies of this actor, we repeatedly call ``Counter.remote``.
+To actually create an actor, we can instantiate this class by calling ``Counter.remote()``.

 .. code-block:: python

   a1 = Counter.remote()
   a2 = Counter.remote()

-When the first line above is run, the following sequence of events happens.
+When an actor is instantiated, the following events happen.

-1. Some node in the cluster will be chosen, and a worker will be created on that node (by the local scheduler on that node) for the purpose of running methods called on the actor.
+1. A node in the cluster is chosen and a worker process is created on that node (by the local scheduler on that node) for the purpose of running methods called on the actor.
-2. A ``Counter`` object will be created on that worker and the ``Counter`` constructor will run.
+2. A ``Counter`` object is created on that worker and the ``Counter`` constructor is run.

-When the second line above is run, the following happens.

-1. Another node (possibly the same one) is chosen.
-2. A second worker is created on that chosen node, for the purpose of running methods called on the second actor.
-3. A second ``Counter`` object is constructed on the newly-created worker.

 Using an actor
 --------------

-We can use the ``Counter`` actor by calling on its method(s).
+We can schedule tasks on the actor by calling its methods.

 .. code-block:: python

   a1.increment.remote()  # ray.get returns 1
   a2.increment.remote()  # ray.get returns 1
-  a2.increment.remote()  # ray.get returns 2

-When ``a1.increment.remote()`` is called, the following happens.
+When ``a1.increment.remote()`` is called, the following events happens.

-1. A task is created on the first ``Counter`` actor.
+1. A task is created.
 2. The task is assigned directly to the local scheduler responsible for the actor by the driver's local scheduler.
 Thus, this scheduling procedure bypasses the global scheduler.
-3. The method call to ``a1.increment.remote()`` returns the object ID on the task.
+3. An object ID is returned.

-We can then call `ray.get` on the object ID to retrieve the actual value.
+We can then call ``ray.get`` on the object ID to retrieve the actual value.

-Similarly, the first call to ``a2.increment.remote()`` generates a task to schedule on the second ``Counter`` actor.
-Since these two tasks run on different actors, they can be executed in parallel (note that only actor methods will be scheduled on actor workers, not regular remote functions).
+Similarly, the call to ``a2.increment.remote()`` generates a task that is scheduled on the second ``Counter`` actor.
+Since these two tasks run on different actors, they can be executed in parallel (note that only actor methods will be scheduled on actor workers, regular remote functions will not be).

 On the other hand, methods called on the same ``Counter`` actor are executed serially in the order that they are called.
 They can thus share state with one another, as shown below.

 .. code-block:: python